kharaone/plan/README.md

 can automate it as well 😉

 ## What's in the box
-Plan consists of Makefile, a couple of docker-compose.yml files, and a collection of Bash scripts.
+famly/plan consists of Makefile, a couple of docker-compose.yml files, and a collection of Bash scripts.

 The Makefile knows when and how to rebuild the docker images and how